blazejhanzel/blazejhanzel/README.md

 ![Asset Store Content](https://img.shields.io/badge/Asset%20Store%20content-lightgrey)
 ![Versioned in Git](https://img.shields.io/badge/-Git-black)

 <span style="color:grey">My last big project started at 2020 holidays and waiting for enought time for ends it.
 I spend about 4 weeks designing, developing, programming, creating models and graphics.
-I tries to create as many content I can, only few of it are downloaded from Asset Store.
+I tried to create as many content I can, only few of it are downloaded from Asset Store.
 All work is documented as Devlog series on my YouTube Channel (link below).
 This is my favourite project of my life.</span>

 [Link to screenshots](screenshots/pixman/README.md) |
 [Link to my YouTube Channel where I talk about development](https://www.youtube.com/playlist?list=PLzwDWQHoTBVPsANI4DF-_mXXycenyuYif)